 - Routine and Rituals: grounding in a reassuringly predictable experience

-- Healthy Habits: modelling, practicing and discussing healthy eating and exercise
+- Healthy Habits: modelling, practicing and discussing healthy eating

 Put out a variety of healthy foods.
 Let your child serve himself, choosing how much to put on his plate (encourage him to start with small servings – reassuring him he can always have more).
 Be a good role model in your own food choices and portion sizes.